teracow/googliser/README.md

 ---
 ## ![#c5f015](images/lime.png) Compatibility

-**googliser** is fully supported on Fedora Workstation.
-Debian/Ubuntu and macOS will require some extra binaries.
+**googliser** is fully supported on Fedora Workstation & Manjaro.
+Debian/Ubuntu and macOS may require some extra binaries.
 Please advise of any issues.

 Debian/Ubuntu: